tsogkas/amat/README.md

 This code is released under the MIT License (refer to the LICENSE file for details).

 ### TODO:
-- IMPORTANT: computation in imageError() is wrong, IF we don't explicitly assign inf score to the disks that cross image boundaries.
-The source of the error is that we use a fixed A area (area of the filter) in the simplified formula, even for disks that cross image boundaries.
-Replace with an additional convolution to compute the areas, or explicitly set those pixels to inf inside the function.
 - Add an additional pre-processing step that accumulates consensus from neighboring disks with similar histograms at similar radii and incorporate it in the total score (perhaps in the hopes of avoiding rescoring in the main while loop?).